mozaik-association/mozaik/docs/0Contacts Module.md

 - Email
 - Address

-It helps you identify, manage and merge possible duplicates within your contacts database.
+It helps you identify possible duplicates within your contacts database.
+Duplicates can then be easily modified, authorised or merged.

 !!! info